Luracast/Restler/README.md

  * Fixes to composer.json and publish stable release as composer package on packagist.
- * New Routes class with improved routing, including wild card routes and smart routing based on paramter type.
+ * New Routes class with improved routing, including wild card routes and smart routing based on parameter type.
  * Possibility to use any autoloader including composer's autoloader for maximum interoperability
  * Moved to using the [rodneyrehm/plist](https://packagist.org/packages/rodneyrehm/plist)